 \subsection{Implementation Details}

 All numerical experiments have been executed on a single core Intel Xeon Gold 6126 processor at \SI{2.6}{GHz} with \SI{4}{GB} of RAM.
-Algorithm~\ref{algorithm:BC} is implemented in \textsf{C++} and compiled with \textsf{GCC}~13.1.
+In what follows, all the non-default parameter values have been chosen based on preliminary numerical testing.
 We consider a strategy profile~$x$ to be an NE if $\hat{V}(x) \leq 10^{-3}$ holds.

 The implementation of Algorithm~\ref{algorithm:BC} is available online.\footnote{See \url{https://github.com/AloisDuguet/branch-and-cut-for-ipgs}.} It is implemented in \textsf{C++} and compiled with \textsf{GCC}~13.1.
-For the pruning step in Line~\ref{line: Infeasible}, we check if the objective value is greater than $10^{-5}$.
+For the pruning step in Line~\ref{line: Infeasible}, we check if the objective value is greater than $10^{-3}$.
 In addition, in Lines~\ref{line:step_1} and~\ref{line: SolveBR}, we solve MIQPs or MILPs using \textsf{Gurobi}~12.0 \parencite{gurobi} with the parameter \textsf{feasTol} set to $10^{-9}$ and the parameter \textsf{MIPGap} set to its default when solving the node problem and set to $0$ when solving the best-response problems.
 Finally, a cut is added in Line \ref{line: Cut} if the difference between $\eta^*_i$ and the best response value exceeds $10^{-4}$ and if the violation of the produced cut evaluated at the current node's optimal solution $(x^*,\proxy^*)$ is greater than $5 \cdot 10^{-6}$.
-All the non-default parameter values have been chosen based on preliminary numerical testing.

 The exploration strategy of the branching scheme is depth-first search, while the variable chosen for branching is the most fractional one.
 In case of a tie, the smallest index is chosen.
-While the performance of our method most likely would benefit from more sophisticated node selection strategies and branching rules, their study and implementation is out of scope of this paper.
+While the performance of our method most likely would benefit from more sophisticated node selection strategies and branching rules, their study and implementation is out of the scope of this paper.

 The branch-and-prune algorithm of \textcite{schwarze2023branch} is implemented in MATLAB 24.2 and run from the command line with the batch option.
 Its criterion to check if a feasible strategy profile is an NE is modified to fit the one used in Algorithm~\ref{algorithm:BC}. \textsf{Gurobi}~12.0 is used to solve MIQPs with the parameter \textsf{feasTol} set to its default value $10^{-6}$ and the feasibility tolerance used in other places is set to $10^{-5}$.